Shipping

 What makes Malta a Flag of Choice?

-• ships may be registered in the name of legally constituted corporate bodies or entities irrespective of nationality, or by European Union citizens;
+- ships may be registered in the name of legally constituted corporate bodies or entities irrespective of nationality, or by EU citizens;

-• no limitations on the nationality of the master, officers and crew;
+- no restrictions on the nationality of the master, officers and crew;

-• no limitations on the sale and mortgaging of Maltese ships;
+- no restrictions on the sale and mortgaging of Maltese ships;

-• no trading limitations and advantageous treatment to Maltese ships in certain ports;
+- no trading restrictions and, preferential treatment to Maltese ships in certain ports;

 What makes Malta flag of Confidence?